OpenMDAO/dymos/dymos/docs/feature_reference/phases/segments.rst

 Segments
 --------

-All phases in |project| are decomposed into one or more *segments* in time.
+All phases in Dymos are decomposed into one or more *segments* in time.
 These segments serve the following purposes:

 - Gauss-Lobatto collocation and the Radau Pseudospectral method model each state variable as a polynomial segment in nondimensional time within each segment.
 - Each controls are modeled as a polynomial in nondimensional time within each segment.

 The order of the *state* polynomial segment is given by the phase argument `transcription_order`.
-In |project| the minimum supported transcription order is 3.
+In Dymos the minimum supported transcription order is 3.

 State-time histories within a segment are modelled as a Lagrange polynomial.
 Continuity in state value may be enforced via linear constraints at the segment boundaries (the default behavior) or